|

 At 8 to 10 weeks, beagle puppies should

-be offered 3 or 4 meals per day.
+be offered 3 meals per day, depending upon their

 Feeding "meals" after a puppy leaves littermates will help